 - changes in appetite

 At this age, they are incredibly curious about the world around them and might shift their attention away from a feeding before they are full.
-Make sure to feed your baby in an environment where there are no distractions.
-Full feedings during the day and just before bed can help prevent your baby from getting hungry in the middle of the night.
+Try eliminating distractions by feeding your baby in an environment that’s less likely to stimulate their curiosity.

-Keep the Room Dark
+Keep the room dark

 When you put baby down for a nap, keep the room as dark as possible to encourage better sleep.
 If your baby wakes up too soon, the darkness will help encourage them to fall back asleep.